shalabs/detecting-confusion-in-students/README.md

 # Motivation

 The primary cause of poor performance of students during the learning process is confusion.
 To make online education more effective, it is important to detect confusion in real-time.
 While Massive Open Online Courses (MOOCs) cater to a large number of students simultaneously, they have certain drawbacks in comparison to traditional in-class education.
 Currently, attempts are being made to enhance communication between instructors and students through interactive tools.
-Pervious work [2] has shown the effectivness of applying bidirectional LSTM on this dataset.
-I expermint with variations of LSTM as reported in [3] to improve on the current state of the art.
+Pervious works has shown the effectivness of applying bidirectional LSTM on this dataset.
+I expermint with variations of LSTM as reported in recent works to improve on the current state of the art.

 # Dataset Information